 RJ-45 ports and SFP-module slots have port LEDs.
 These LEDs, as a group or individually, provide information about the switch and about the individual ports.

-LED Color Description Off No link or port was administratively shut down.
+LED Color Description Off No link or port was administratively shut down or port was STP blocked.
 Green Link present.
 Blinking Green Activity.
 Port is sending or receiving data.

 Rear Panel